zakrocki-gabriella/GU-ANLY-580-FALL-2021/labs/lab-06/lab-06.md

 (a) The [FastText](https://fasttext.cc/docs/en/python-module.html) library in Python, which is a language modeling and text classification framework

-(b) The idea that NLP systems typically take on the form of microservices, wherein specific functions, such as computing embeddings, or computing similar words, are performed in isolation and accessed through HTTP requests (or other protocols such as gRPC).
+(b) The idea that NLP systems typically take on the form of microservices, wherein specific functions, such as computing embeddings or computing similar words, are performed in isolation and accessed through HTTP requests (or other protocols such as gRPC).

 (c) The [Advanced Rest Client](https://install.advancedrestclient.com/install) (ARC), which allows you to make HTTP requests containing data (such as JSON) to an HTTP endpoint.